a-von-holle/unc-dissertation-template-rmd/README.md

 3. Open [dissertation.Rmd](dissertation.Rmd) in RStudio.
     * Hit the 'Knit PDF' button in the window containing the dissertation.Rmd code.
     * You should get a [formatted PDF](dissertation.pdf) with the content in this template.
 4. Modify the files to fit your content.
-Try not to modify the .cls file unless you are LaTex literate.
+   * Note: Try not to modify the .cls file unless you are LaTex literate.
 Even adding one extra package could throw the whole formatting scheme off.